witochandra/webfeed/README.md

 ### Installing

-Add these lines into your `pubspec.yaml`
+Add this line into your `pubspec.yaml`
 ```
-webfeed:
+webfeed: ^0.1.0
-  git: git@github.com:witochandra/webfeed.git
 ```

 Import the package into your dart code using: